If you wonder, “What is LinkedIn Career Explorer?” you wouldn’t be alone.

 - Would cybersecurity be a good career path?

-- Is project manager a good career path?
+- Is project management a good career path?

 Dig into Career Explorer and see for yourself.